dear-clouds/better-mdl/README.md

   #### Feel free to request more websites!
 </details>

-- The first time you're using the Thumbnail View on a page, it might take a little while to load all the posters, especially if there's a lot of titles or if you have slow internet, just be patient.
+- The first time you're using the Thumbnail View on a page (people or dramalist), it might take a little while to load all the posters, especially if there's a lot of titles or if you have slow internet, just be patient.

 - It might take a little while to show all your Friend ratings, especially if you have many friends or if you have slow internet, just be patient.
 Also to favorite/unfavorite a friend, just click the heart.
 It will reflect the change on refresh.

-- For the pie chart "Titles by Country", the colors are the ones you defined in your settings for the status Currently Watching, Planned etc. (might change later)
+- For the pie chart "Titles by Country", the colors are the ones you defined in your settings for the status icons.
+Also stats don't include Planned & Not Interested.

 - To show your favorite titles on your profile for other BetterMDL users to see, you MUST create a Public List named "[Better MDL: Favorites](https://mydramalist.com/list/1zEzQND4)".
 It must be this exact title for it to work.

 - To see all the lists you bookmarked, just go to your custom lists and you will see a new button "Saved Lists".

 - To export your dramalist in .csv, go to your dramalist and a new button will appear at the bottom right of the page.

+- Dramalist' Poster View is not available on tab "All Dramas & Films" for performance reasons.
+It will already take a lot of time the first time if you have a lot of titles in a category!
+You can check in your settings the option to automatically change the default list link on profile to the "Currently Watching" tab.
+Directly edit your notes by clicking the pen icon and save with ENTER.

+- Filters for Search currently only works with the sidebar on the right.
+They work the same way as the Genre filters. (*Originally written by [Thenia](https://mydramalist.com/profile/Thenia)*)

+- To import/view your comments on a drama/movie, list or people, simply go to your tab "Stats" and click the new button "My Comments"

 ### Known Bugs